Updating Your Home at 55+

 Install an accessible, user-friendly timer for the stove.
 This will remind a busy or sometimes forgetful person to check on their meal.

-Make sure the counter is at a convenient height for basic cooking and that food items are easily accessible.
+Make sure the counter is at a convenient height for basic cooking and that those food items are easily accessible.
 Stove controls should be marked and easy to see and use.

 Do you need expert advice to help you make some important design decisions?
 Call Interiors by Dafna Adler at (516) 234-5425 for a consultation. or book a complimentary discovery call!